It’s a shame I have to do this, but here goes.

 Leading off yet another commentary with the admonition that this is NOT about politics.
 I don’t care which side you stand, sit, kneel or prostrate on.
 If you take this as a biased or partisan opinion, then you need to check yourself at the door.

-Because while my speaking series, “The Undefeated Image”, focuses on how to succeed at both the personal and professional game of life, I’m also a veteran broadcast journalist.
+Because while my speaking and consulting series, “Mastering the Media”, focuses on how to succeed at both the personal and professional game of life while navigating 21st Century media, I’m also a veteran working broadcast journalist.
 Like many others of a certain age, I’ve grown weary of seeing what was once a proud profession being pounded into relevant submission by those seeking to make the reporting of news more about sideshows than sidebars.

 Which leads to why there is a backlash against what used to be legitimate news reporting.
 Even those who claim to be legit, and seek to be above the fray, are part of the same morass that leads to more people every day refusing to trust what they hear or see.